Why choose one sport when you can get involved in all three ?

 Can you help me win a gold medal ?

-Absolutely, we actively encourage people to aim high.
-We have had lots of world class athletes come through Stirling Triathlon Club, all of them started their sporting careers in a club environment and may of them are now full time professional athletes competing all over the world.
+We actively encourage people to aim high.
+We have many world class athletes come through Stirling Triathlon Club.
+All of them started their sporting careers in a club environment and many are now full time professional athletes, competing all over the world.
 If you work hard and show talent all this is achievable.
 In time you may be invited to join our GSB Training

 Here are the top questions your parents asked us !